kritika-ghosh/input_builder/README.md

 Contributions are welcome!
 If you have suggestions or find issues, feel free to create a pull request or open an issue.

-## Author
+## Authors

-Developed by Kritika Ghosh / kritika-ghosh.
+Developed by Kritika Ghosh / kritika-ghosh, Shivi Sanjay / shivi1212hub, Adwita Jain / jainadwita, Tanisha Panikar / tanishapanikar